LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <h2>acknowledgements</h2>

 As all my works the present tutorial would be not possible without the help of the perlmonks.org community.
-Not being an exhaustive list I want to thanks: Corion, choroba, Tux, 1nickt, marto, hippo, haukex, Eily, eyepopslikeamosquito and kschwab (to be updated ;)
+Not being an exhaustive list I want to thanks: Corion, choroba, Tux, 1nickt, marto, hippo, haukex, Eily, eyepopslikeamosquito, davido and kschwab (to be updated ;)

 </body>
 </html>